-Another researcher, Winnifred Cutler (1999), has also been instrumental in developing commercially available synthetic human pheromones as additives to one’s favorite scent.
+Another researcher, Winnifred Cutler (click for bio) (1999), has also been instrumental in developing commercially available synthetic human pheromones as additives to one’s favorite scent (click for info.)
 These products are advertised as having the capability of increasing romantic attention from the other sex.

 Because the men did not masturbate more, Cutler and her colleagues concluded that the increased sexual/affectionate behavior was not due to heightened sex drive but rather to increase sex appeal attributable to the pheromone substances.
 (Cutler et al., 1998)

 Another product marketed by Cutler’s company - a synthetic version of a pheromone naturally secreted by women - was recently investigated by an independent laboratory with no commercial interest in this product.

 This study of 36 heterosexual women subjects demonstrated that, compared with women using a placebo substance, the women using the female pheromone component in their favorite perfume for six weeks recorded a significant increase over their own two-week baseline behavior in affectionate behavior, sleeping next to a romantic partner, and sexual intercourse.
 As was the case in the earlier study of the synthetic male pheromone, the women in this investigation did not masturbate more which suggests that the observed increases in affectionate/sexual behavior was not due to enhanced sex drive but rather to increased sexual attractiveness of women to men.
 (McCoy & Pitino, 2001).